badr-ach/JAVA-RMI/README.md

   You can then access the VOD service from the terminal that launched the client.

-- Warning : Must have a directory name / hierarchy from which it will copy bytes from requested .class files (or .jar files) from JVMs of the RMI application (including from rmiregistry, and from client-side JVM).
+- Warning : HTTPServer must have a directory name / hierarchy from which it will copy bytes from requested .class files (or .jar files) from JVMs of the RMI application (including from rmiregistry, and from client-side JVM).